atokarxd/atokarxd/README.md

 # This is a PORTFOLIO about ME
+# HI THERE 🖖 (Vulcan salute - Star Trek🚀)

-## AboutME
+## AboutME 🤓
 I'm aTokar, and I'm 20 years old.
-A university student who drinks little alcohol.
-I'm not funny unfortunately :( I hope my uploaded projects will convince you to move on to other profiles with good experiences.
-I like dogs and cats.
-I have a cat, you can see it here:
+A university student 👨‍🎓 who drinks little alcohol 🥃(fav: whiskey).
+I'm not funny unfortunately :(
+I hope my uploaded projects will convince you to move on to other profiles with good experiences 💹 I like dogs 🐶 and cats 🐱 I have a cat, you can see it here:
 <img src="https://github.com/atokarxd/atokarxd/blob/main/IMG_0009.JPG" />
 ####(P.S.: I live in Hungary, yes currently the most corrupt country in all of Europe, and yes, Europe is a continent and not a country)